qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 ## Building a custom viewer <a name="custom-viewer"></a>

-QWC2 is divided into two repositories:

-- The QWC2 components, hosted at [https://github.com/qgis/qwc2/](https://github.com/qgis/qwc2/).
-This repository contains the core building blocks common to all QWC2 applications.
-- The QWC2 application, the demo application is hosted at [https://github.com/qgis/qwc2-demo-app](https://github.com/qgis/qwc2-demo-app).
+The QWC2 stock application, hosted at [https://github.com/qgis/qwc2/](https://github.com/qgis/qwc2/), can serve as a base for building a custom application.
+An example of a custom application is hosted at [https://github.com/qgis/qwc2-demo-app](https://github.com/qgis/qwc2-demo-app).

 To build a custom viewer, the first step is cloning the demo application:
 ```bash